marcoshanono35-dot/Cfreds-Hacking-Case/README.md

 ## 17. What is the SMTP email address for Mr. Evil?

 To find this, we must look through the filesystem for the place where a majority of user data is stored or the **NTUSER.DAT** file.
-After exporting this file we can open it in a text editor (like Notepad) and do a search for SMTP which yields the result **whoknowsme@sbcglobal.net** however the file is otherwise full of gibberish, there are ways to read these types of files but for the purposes of this scenario notepad works just fine. <br>
+After exporting this file, we can open it in a text editor (like Notepad) and do a search for SMTP, which yields the result **whoknowsme@sbcglobal.net**; however, the file is otherwise full of gibberish.
+A more readable view can be achieved by using Registry Viewer to open the file. <br>
 <img src="q17-cfreds.png" alt="SMTP data" width="500" /> <br>

 ##  18. What are the NNTP (news server) settings for Mr. Evil?